 The good news is that improving work-life balance is good for you as a business owner, and your employees.
-For example, taking intermittent “brain breaks” throughout the workday can boost performance by an average of 34 percent, according to a recent remote work survey.
+For example, taking intermittent “brain breaks” throughout the workday can boost overall performance.
 Just a quick pause to decompress for 20 minutes can re-energize the mind and body for a fresh perspective on the task at hand.

 If you’re looking to increase employee output, integrate a work-life balance in your company culture.
 Job satisfaction will increase, and you’ll reap the following benefits of that growth.

 Giving your team the freedom to structure their own time will communicate that you trust and value them.
 Employees who are treated as people who have lives outside the office – not just workers boosting your bottom-line – are more likely to feel engaged and invested in the organization.

 This concept is known as the social exchange theory, explains Joe Robinson, business leader and expert on the work-life balance paradigm.
 Joe says that the social exchange theory occurs when an organization provides something that benefits the employee, and in turn the employee responds by working harder and becoming even more committed to the company.
 Therefore, if you want to get more out of your employees, you should first allow them to have a healthy, flexible work-life balance.

 Improved Retention Rate

 The cost of employee turnover, and then re-hiring for the position, is expensive.
 Not to mention, when an employee decides to quit, their vacancy causes a loss of productivity until someone else takes over the role.
 Retaining your staff mitigates both financial strain and lack of efficiency, so it’s necessary to create an environment where people are stimulated, not stressed.

 In fact, research from TINYpulse shows that a positive emphasis on work-life balance increases organization-wide retention by 12 percent!